fakeyw/web-sql-operator/readme.md

-# Hello Guys.
+# Hello Guys,

 It's just a small kit for SQL operating.
 Only have TESTING functions.
-So if u wanna use it now(however i thing no one wanna do that~),u should adapt the code urself.
+So if u wanna use it now(however i thing no one wanna do that~), u should adapt the code urself.
 All right.XD

 -----------